dhodges/mac-genesis/README.md

 Mac development setup.
 A bunch of shell scripts, loosely tied together with Homebrew.

-Deliberately brain-dead simple.
-Each script just iterates over a short list.
+Deliberately simple: each script iterates over a short list.

+### Steps

-First install XCode.
-(This will take a while).
+First install XCode (which will take a while).

 NB: For High Sierra (10.13.6), download XCode 10.1 from here:
     https://developer.apple.com/download/more

 For XCode/macos version compatibilities: